 The Sun Dolphin Bali 6 foot, features extra-stable tracking and a sturdy design.
 The hull is made from UV-stabilized Fortiflex polyurethane, which makes it perfect for children since they’re more likely to hit rocks and other hard objects while kayaking.
 Its hull also features an easy-entry swim deck so kids of any size can jump off and get back on easily.

 While this boat doesn’t include a seat, it’s still comfortable for most kayakers.
 Unfortunately, the included paddle isn’t very sturdy and the self-bailing feature doesn’t drain water as well as it should.
 However, the Sun Dolphin Bali 6 foot is a great choice for kids starting out.
+Read more about outdoor gear for your trip.

 #4 Lifetime Manta – Best Tandem Kayak for Kids